KMilej/java-test-to-delete/README.md

 This script will:
 - Checks environment requirements - verifies that Approov CLI, Docker, Docker Compose v2, and Colima are installed and running.
-- Builds and starts containers – runs docker compose up -d --build to build the image and launch the Spring Boot application in the background.
+- Builds and starts containers – runs `docker compose -f compose.yaml up -d --build app` to build the image and launch the Spring Boot application in the background.
-- Runs approov-test.sh – executes all endpoint tests `unprotected (no headers)` `token-check (with Approov-Token)` `token-binding (with Approov-Token + Authorization header`
+- Runs test.sh – executes all endpoint tests `unprotected (no headers)` `token-check (with Approov-Token)` `token-binding (with Approov-Token + Authorization header`
 - Displays results and stops containers when finished.

 </details>